gini/gini-sdk-ios/README.md

 between the managers and makes those manager instances available as properties.

 ## Public Key pinning
-The Gini iOS SDK allows you to enable public key pinning with the Gini API through [TrustKit](https://github.com/datatheorem/TrustKit/) library.
-In case that you want to implement it, you just need to pass a dictionary with all the parameters required into one of the `GINISDKBuilder` initializers, as follows:
+The Gini iOS SDK allows you to enable public key pinning with the Gini API through the [TrustKit](https://github.com/datatheorem/TrustKit/) library.
+In case you want to implement it, you just need to pass a dictionary with all the parameters required into one of the `GINISDKBuilder` initializers, as follows:

 **Swift**
 ```swift